julianchurchill/text-adventure-js/README.md

     ./node_modules/.bin/jasmine-node www/spec

+For unit testing the DOM manipulation through jasmine and JQuery I used jasmine-jquery.
+This is installed in the git repository in node_modules so you do not have to do it again.
+The command I used was:

+    sudo npm install jasmine-jquery

 I installed [jake](https://github.com/mde/jake) for automated task execution.
 This is installed in the git repository in node_modules so you do not have to do it again.
 The command I used was:

     sudo npm install jake